Micruroides: Behavior

 The Sonoran coral snake usually stays underground and comes out at night, but can also appear during and after rains.

 Defense

-When startled, frightened, or threatened, M. euryxanthus will hide its head under its body and raise and tightly curl its tail.
+When startled, frightened, or threatened, Micruroides euryxanthus will hide its head under its body and raise and tightly curl its tail.
 While in this posture, it will "fart": snakes do not have an anal cavity in the sense that humans and most mammals do, but rather a tract that allows for both disposal of waste and for laying of eggs in females.
 Instead, it will forcibly and noisily emit gas from its cloaca, a behavior known as "cloacal popping", and predictably this phenomenon has a very unpleasant smell.

 Diet

-The Arizona coral snake preys upon small snakes, predominantly Rena (snake), but also Sonora, and Tantilla.
+Micruroides euryxanthus preys upon small snakes, predominantly those of the genus Rena, but also those of the genera Sonora, Tantilla, and Chilomeniscus.
 It will also eat small lizards such as skinks.

 Reproduction

 Like all other species of New World coral snakes (genera Leptomicrurus and Micrurus), Micruroides euryxanthus is oviparous.
 Adult females may lay up to 3 eggs, and each hatchlings is 18–20 cm in total length.